 The maximum grant available is £1,000 per applicant per year.
 Please note applicants must pay for the works upfront and claim the grant back from the scheme administrators.
-Applications are currently closed - check back in June 2022 for information about the next round of funding.
+Applications for the next round of funding can be submitted until February 2023.